au-nlp/project-milestone-p2-group7/README.md

 ### Model Selection Criteria

 We have selected the DeepSeek-V3-03-24 model, which hasn't been fully tested on the final-answer MathArena benchmark.
 It achieved a score of 50% on AIME and 29% on HMMT, and still needs to be tested on BRUMO, SMT, and CMIMC.
 The model runs on Azure's AI Foundry.
+First we were thinking to use DeepSeek-V3 which has similar attributes but we couldn't make the model work with Azure since it's a "retired model"

 ---